Irish Painting Consignment

 - Why should I sell my Irish painting with Sotheby's?Sotheby’s auctions are followed by an international audience that includes top galleries, dealers and private collectors.
 When you sell an Irish painting, drawing or sculpture in a Sotheby’s auction, you gain exposure to a large and competitive group of global buyers who compete to purchase fine art for the highest price.

 Our specialists have decades of experience and are connected to the top buyers in the market.
 We have been entrusted with major collections of Irish art including the Smurfit Group, the Yeats family’s private collection and most recently, with the Brian P. Burns Collection.
-If your artwork is a good fit for one of our auctions, your dedicated specialist will help you through the consignment and shipping process to make it a seamless and enjoyable selling experience.
+If your artwork is a good fit for one of our auctions or private sales, your dedicated specialist will make the consignment process a seamless and enjoyable selling experience.

-- How do I ship my painting to Sotheby's for sale?Once our specialists have provided you with an auction estimate, they will help you with the shipping process.
-We work with the best fine art shippers around the globe to provide you with a seamless, insured and safe shipping experience.
+- How do I ship my painting to Sotheby's for sale?Once our specialists have provided you with a free estimate, they will help you with the shipping process.
+We work with the best fine art shippers around the globe to provide you with safe, expedient, insured shipping.